 Sun protection is key to keeping those fine lines, wrinkles, sun spots and saggy skin away.
 Even if you work indoors, if you are exposed to the sun any time of the day e.g. your commute to work, you need SPF.
 Especially in Australia where our sun’s rays are quite harsh, protecting your skin against both UVA and UVB rays on a daily basis will do wonders.
 Your skin will thank you later!

 Fast forward to now, and even if I’m at home all day, I will still do my daily essential skin care routine, morning and night.
 But why?
 What changed from then until now that has led me to maintaining a solid skin care routine?
 Results.
 My skin has been noticeably smoother, clearer and brighter.
 It looks and feels more healthy.
-I almost never get pimples, even hormonal ones and, I have been foundation-free for almost a year!
+I almost never get pimples, even hormonal ones and, I have been foundation-free since mid 2017!

+We believe these are the 5 essential skin care steps for any skin care routine, regardless of your skin type.
 Having a consistent skin care routine will deliver faster, better results.
 It’s also important to find skin care products suited to your skin type for your daily skin care routine.
-To find out what skin type you are, we have a simple guide here.

-If you’re looking to start a skin care routine and you’re not sure which products to start with, we have curated some skin care box sets suited to different skin types.
-Check them out below or here.
+If you’re looking to start a skin care routine and you’re not sure which products to start with, we have curated some 5 step Korean skin care box sets suited to different skin types and concerns.

 Let’s Face It